An Electron Model with Synchrotron Radiation: Mass and Structure of the Electron

+The main contribution to the mass of the leptons - electron, muon, tau - comes from the electromagnetic field in the torus with its respective shape.
+The torus of the electron will have a slim elliptical cross section with its long axis in radial direction.
+The circular cross section is expected for the tau.

+The torus provide then also for a model for the W-boson with the neutrinos involved in the transformation of the various kinds.

+Dynamic fields exist also mainly outside the circulation generated by emissions of the rotating charge at $t_Q\,<\,0$ (s.
+Figure~\ref{fig:R-def}) but they do not contribute to the mass.

-The electric field of a moving electron transports energy as well as momentum.
-The energy of the rest mass $m_e\,c^2$ is generally assumed to equal the self-energy of a suitable charge distribution.
-The kinetic energy of a moving charge, on the other hand, yields different mass energies via the momentum calculated with the Poynting vector and via the energy of the magnetic field of the current.
-This is in contradiction to special relativity~\cite{bibB:Jackson-Poinc}\cite{bibJ:Rohrlich}\cite{bibB:Sommerfeld}.
+In discussions in the past it was assumed that the energy of the rest mass $m_e\,c^2$ equals the self-energy of a suitable distribution of different charges.
+But the kinetic energy of a moving charge, on the other hand, yields different mass energies via the momentum calculated with the Poynting vector and via the energy of the magnetic field of the current and lead to contradictions to special relativity~\cite{bibB:Jackson-Poinc}\cite{bibJ:Rohrlich}\cite{bibB:Sommerfeld}.

-One expects that for a particle with the Cartesian coordinates $(x_1,x_2,x_3)$ the energy transforms under Lorentz transformation e.g. in the $x_1$-direction like $E^\beta=\gamma E$ and the momentum like $(p_1^\beta,p_{2,3}^\beta)=(\beta\gamma p_1,p_{2,3})$ and $E^{\beta^2} - (p^\beta c)^2=E^2 - (pc)^2=(mc^2)^2$ should yield the mass of the object.
-This is not true for the massive electron if one associates the mass with its field energy because energy and momentum of the field don't form a 4-vector.
-They belong to an energy-momentum tensor $T_{\mu\nu}$~\cite{bibB:Jackson-mass}\cite{bibB:I-S-mass}\cite{bibB:Sexl}, with